 - The size of the segment must be significant to gain profitability.

-- Categorisation must only be done based on the demand from that sector.
+- Categorisation must depend up on the demand from that sector.

 - The market segment should be measurable to ascertain the size of the market.

-- The marketers should make an in-depth competitive analysis to survive in the long run.
+- Marketers should conduct an in-depth competitive analysis to survive in the long run.

-- Customized Marketing: Segmentation focuses on a particular group of people.
-It provides clarity about their needs.
-Hence, it is easy to formulate customized marketing strategies.
+- Customised Marketing: Segmentation focuses on a particular group of people.
+It provides clarity about the customer’s needs and preferences.
+Hence, it is easy to make customised marketing strategies.

 - Unexplored Markets: The process of segmentation helps marketers to identify unexplored markets.
-Segmentation provides an opportunity to serve these untapped markets.
+It provides an opportunity to serve these untapped markets and become profitable.

-- Compelling Marketing Mix: The segments enables marketers to create a product-based marketing mix.
+- Compelling Marketing Mix: The segments enable marketers to create a product-based marketing mix.

 - New Product Development: It provides the scope for developing a new product and exploring potential markets.